mlhartme/stool/main/documentation.md

 Debian package:
 * Download the latest `deb` file from [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22net.oneandone.stool%22%20AND%20a%3A%22main%22)
   (I'd like to have a public Debian repository instead, by I don't know who would host this for free).
-To install Stool:
 * install it with `dpkg -i`

 Application download: